Today we will learn how to write graphical applications in Python.

 import pyglet window = pyglet.window.Window() def process_text(text): print(text) window.push_handlers(on_text=process_text) pyglet.app.run()

-tells Pyglet that when user writes something into our
+tells Pyglet that when the user writes something into our

-function gets one argument with what user wrote.
+function gets one argument containing what the user wrote.

-Notice that when we are registering our function we are not writing brackets although we once said that functions have to be called that way.
+Notice that when we register our function we are not writing parentheses, although we once said that functions have to be called that way.
 Do you remember this example?
 Maybe you found it weird back then.

 from math import sin print(sin(1)) print(sin) print(sin + 1)

-files, lists, tuples and others we can say that function
+files, lists, tuples and others.
+And we can say that a function

 Numbers can be multiplied, strings can be written into a file,

-we can read from files and functions are only different by that
+we can read from files, and functions are only different in that

 that they can be called.

-But before we call function we can store the function
+But before we call a function, we can store the function

 write = print write("Hello world!")

-or we can pass a function to another function as an argument:
+Or we can pass the function to another function as an argument:

 window.push_handlers was directly writen to

 process a function.
 Why?
-Pyglet doesn't need one result
+Pyglet doesn't need the result

 process_text - it is useless for it.